wp-statistics/wp-statistics/readme.txt

 This is a security fix, please update immediately.

 == Changelog ==
+= 12.0.10 =
+* Added: UptimeRobot to the default robots list.

 = 12.0.9 =
 * Release Date: July 3, 2017
 * Fixed: XSS issue with agent and ip in visitors page, Thanks Ryan Dewhurst from Dewhurst Security Team.